NxPKG/khulnasoft-docs/content/cloudflare-one/identity/idp-integration/gsuite.md

 21. Select **Save**.
 To complete setup, you must visit the generated link.
 If you are not the Google Workspace administrator, share the link with the administrator.

-22. The generated link will prompt you to log in to your Google admin account and to authorize Cloudflare Access to view group information.
-After allowing permissions, you will see a success page from Cloudflare Access.
+22. The generated link will prompt you to log in to your Google admin account and to authorize Khulnasoft Access to view group information.
+After allowing permissions, you will see a success page from Khulnasoft Access.

 ## Test your connection